-- Canvas apps shared with 'Everyone' that go through environment backup and environment restore operations aren't shared with 'Everyone' in the restored environment.
-Notice that, the canvas app can be shared with a security group and the app in the restored environment will be shared with that security group.
+- Canvas apps shared with Everyone that go through environment backup and environment restore operations aren't shared with Everyone in the restored environment.
+Notice that the canvas app can be shared with a security group, and the app in the restored environment is shared with that security group.

-For details about customizing the individual components in a solution, see the following topics:
+To learn more about customizing the individual components in a solution, go to the following topics:

-For table, table relationships, column and message customizations, see Metadata.
+- For table, table relationships, column and message customizations, go to Metadata.